-Let’s talk about the family between you and Ralph.
-Is it a stimulus or a nuisance?
+Let’s talk about the family fight between you and Ralph:

 "I always look forward to some degree to fight against my brother because then, to be honest, it does not matter who wins in the end, to some degree.
 I would have liked to see him on the podium instead of Coulthard".

-Is it not harder to have to joust with your brother?
+Is it not harder to fight against your brother?

 "I would do this to anyone, honestly, and he does not give presents to me either, because we both work for different teams.
 That's the way it is.
 If you look back to past races, we made it very difficult for each other.
 We always leave room to survive for the other on.
 I was pretty much in charge, when he was pressuring me, except for one moment.
 I ran wide in turn five because I locked up rears and then fronts.
 I could not see where he was at this moment, so I tried to leave a little bit of space, although not making it too easy for him to overtake".